What is Computer Virus?

 There are six common ways through which viruses spread.

-When your computer gets infected with a virus, it is common for you to think that it might not be a trusted website.
+When your computer gets infected with a virus, you might think the website is not trusted.
 It is a common misconception that viruses only come from inappropriate or problematic websites.
-But viruses are dangerous and are everywhere on the internet.
+However, viruses are dangerous and are everywhere on the Internet.

 Malicious internet adverts, often known as malvertising, are yet another way for your computer to be infected with a virus without your knowledge or traceability.
 Criminals frequently install clean advertising on trusted websites and leave them there for some time to establish credibility.
 After some time has passed, they insert a harmful code inside the ad that, when clicked on, infects your computer.